xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 }
 ```

-The view controller has a `videoView`, where we will show what the camera is filming, and a `resultsLabel` which will show the predictions.
+The view controller has a `videoView`, where we will show what the camera is recording, and a `resultsLabel` which will show the predictions.

 We then create an image detector using `Vision` and specify a confidence treshold of 0.3 which means that we want all the predictions whose probability is at least 0.3 or 30%.